 It’s the earliest known example of this “ballistic tongue” style of predation, researchers say.An ancient amphibian is the oldest known animal with a slingshot tongue|Carolyn Gramling|November 5, 2020|Science News

 Word Origin for style

-Scientific definitions for restyle
+Scientific definitions for style

-Idioms and Phrases with restyle
+Idioms and Phrases with style

 see cramp someone's style; go out (of style); in fashion (style).